lauraikon/IKON-documentation/theory/ikon-language.md

 ### Tenses

-As any other language IKON express verbal tenses designed to reflect Esperanto set.
+<p>As any other language IKON express verbal tenses designed to reflect Esperanto set.
-It uses *timelines*: a vertical bar with pixel above: present = speech time.
+It uses *timelines*.</p>
+<p>The timeline is a modifier that can be added beneath each icon to indicate time through our web-app.
+On this line, a central notch marks time 0, that is, the present.
+Above the line, a purple dot or segment shows the time being indicated: past, present, or future. </p>
+<p>It also shows the verbal aspect: whether the action is punctual, continuous, or repeated.</p>
-Vertical bar without additional pixel = point of reference which is the time from which the event is viewed).
+<p>Another vertical bar shows a point of reference which is the time from which the event is viewed in more complex tenses such as a present perfect.</p>
-We instead call **boundary time** or **the change time** the starting time of an event.
-Verbal tenses

-The verbal tenses are iconemes and can be appended to the icona the center bottom via our web-app.
-Consult the [text2ikon user guide]().
-A full list and explanation for the English language learning is soon to be publiched.
+A full list and explanation for the English language learning is soon to be published.
 **Note:** they are designed to be match other languages
 ### Negation